-b) Screenings for Breast Cancer and Prostate Cancer
+b) Screenings for Cancer

-Employees will be granted up to four hours of paid leave on an annual basis to undertake a screening for breast cancer; employees will be granted up to four hours of paid leave on an annual basis to undertake a screening for prostate cancer (i.e., male employees are entitled to a total of eight hours for both screenings).
+Employees will be granted up to four hours of paid leave on an annual basis to undertake a screening for cancer.
 This leave will be excused leave and will not be charged against any other leave to which the employee is entitled.